FAQ Page

 Intuitive editing grid for entering, modifying, and deleting memories Y Y

-Read and write memory channels directly to/from an ICOM 7300 Y Y
+Read and write memory channels directly to/from an ICOM 7300 or 7610 Y Y

 Save and load memory channels to/from disk Y Y